-Contracts in general can be a bit of a learning curve for any Producer or Client to understand the importance of.
-Some Producers have worked their entire profession with a hand shake agreement.
-But a large majority of Producers start implementing contracts after getting burned once or twice.
-Then guess what???
-The contract gets longer the next time they are burned, and continues to grow with their services to protect themselves, their potential clients and most of all their time involved.
+Contracts in general can be a bit of a learning curve for any Producer or Client.
+It takes time and experience to fully understand their importance.
+Some Producers may slip by their entire profession with a hand shake agreement.
+But a large majority of Producers start implementing contracts straight out of the gate or learn the hard way after getting burned once or twice.
+Contracts will tend to grow larger with experience as bad business deals uncover the need protect not only yourself, but potential clients and most of all, time involved.

 If you are a Client, be weary of video production companies who fail to present some form of agreement.

-- There are some acceptions to this notion including basic video camera rentals.
-But if a video production company does not operate with terms and conditions then chances of them being a student / young inexperienced filmmaker are pretty high!
+- There are some exceptions to this notion including basic video camera rentals.
+But if a video production company does not operate with terms and conditions then chances of them being unqualified in high.

 If you are a Producer, be weary of Clients who fail to fully read & sign the video production contract.

-- If the Client doesn't have any ?'s that is one thing, but if you the Producer has to constantly remind the Client to send a signed version of the agreement back to you prior to production initiation, WATCH OUT!!
+- If the Client doesn't have any ?'s, that is one thing, but if YOU the Producer has to constantly remind the Client to send a signed version of the agreement back to you prior to a production initiation, WATCH OUT!!

 All and all, there are many things that both CLIENT and PRODUCER need to look out for in every video production contract.
-Here are a few tips to get both sides of the spectrum thinking a bit more…
+Here are a few tips for both sides of the spectrum to consider…

 #1 - All parties are determined and authorized